awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

    Default output format [None]: ENTER
    ```

-1. Execute the following command to create an association by targeting instances using Amazon EC2 tags\.
+1. Run the following command to create an association by targeting instances using Amazon EC2 tags\.
 The `Schedule` parameter sets a schedule to run the association every Sunday morning at 2:00 a\.m\. \(UTC\)\.

    ```
    aws ssm create-association --targets Key=tag:TagKey,Values=TagValue --name AWS-UpdateSSMAgent --schedule-expression "cron(0 0 2 ? * SUN *)"